 Administrative costs that are considered indirect costs (not directly related to the transportation project or derived from an indirect cost allocation plan) are not eligible expenses without an approved ICAP on file with ADOT.
 ICAPs should be submitted at time of application.
-ICAPs without a federal cognizant agency can submit to ADOT PM for our financial review prior to reimbursement of allowable ICAP charges.
+ICAPs without a federal cognizant agency will be reviewed by ADOT if all needed documents are provided.
+ADOT staff will then review the plan and provide approval or denial.
 An ICAP can only be applied if it has been submitted and approved prior to the grant agreement execution.
+Non-Profits, tribes or local government agencies that receive less than \$35 million in federal funding are eligible to apply a de minimis indirect cost rate of up to 15 percent as long as they do not have an approved rate in effect.